MarcusGastaldello/FRICOSIPY/docs/parameters.md

 ## Initial Conditions

+These parameters control how the subsurface grid is initialised at the start of the simulation.

 | Parameter | Value | Units | Description |
 |:---|:---:|:---:|---|
 | `initial_snowheight` | <small>2.00</small>                    | m | Initial snowheight |